galaxyproject/training-material/topics/climate/tutorials/pangeo-notebook/tutorial.md

 - Learn to cite and contribute to Pangeo
 time_estimation: 1H
 key_points:
-- Pangeo and Xarray
+- Pangeo ecosystem enables big data analysis in geosciences
+- Xarray is an important Python package for big data analysis in geosciences
-- Read, select, mask and plot netCDF data using Xarray
+- Xarray can be used to read, select, mask and plot netCDF data
+- Xarray can also be used to perform global operations such as mean, max, min or resampling data
 tags:
   - pangeo
   - interactive-tools